jkasaudhan/beautiful-jekyll/_posts/2017-02-20-techniques-to-optimize-a-webpage.md

 Whenever any webpage is loaded on the browser, we can cache CSS or images or JavaScript files so that we don't have to load it again and again when user is visiting next webpage.
 Do not forget to specify appropriate expiry date for the cacheable resources.

 ### Use proxy server
 You can use proxy server to get the resources from intermediate server rather than the real server.
+Using nearby proxy server helps to reduce the response time and a webpage can load faster than it would load when it retrives resources from a real server.